 A Short History of Brunch

-Therefore if you are on the hunt for a delicious brunch in Portland, you will need this list of the the top 25 spots.
+Therefore if you are on the hunt for a delicious brunch in Portland, you’ll need this guide to our 25 top spots.
 We’ve compiled it to save you from overwhelm when searching and to help you navigate according to your cravings and transportation options.

 Brunch in Portland Disclaimer

-When deciding where to eat brunch in Portland, for this list we’ve not included food trucks or carts, dessert shops, hotel restaurants, or chain restaurants.
-Also excluded (sorry Proud Mary, Broder, Sweedeedee, Podnah’s, Pepper Box, more) are restaurants that do not offer a specific “Brunch” menu but rather “All-Day Breakfast and Lunch” menus.
+When deciding where to eat brunch in Portland, for this guide we’ve not included some of our favorite breakfast spots in town (sorry Proud Mary, Broder, Sweedeedee, Podnah’s, Pepper Box, and more) or restaurants that do not offer a specific “Brunch” menu but rather “All-Day Breakfast and Lunch” menus.
 We’ll highlight those in our upcoming post on Portland breakfasts.
-Similarly not here are itinerant and seasonal pop-ups (Mae).
 Now, if a restaurant is open during breakfast and lunch hours with no defined menu, we have included it as a brunch restaurant.
-Finally, with one or two rare exceptions, we did not include places that have been open for less than one year.
-Restaurant business may seem strong but behind the scenes could be more fragile than we realize and we wanted to ensure our recommendations have longevity.
-It is important to mention that we sampled the popular spots, including the mob-scene brunch places, the formal and casual restaurants, and everything in between.
-There are so darn many places to eat brunch in Portland that are very popular and serve delicious morning fare that aren’t on our list, solely because we didn’t think the food was as good as that of the restaurant that we did include in its same category (in other words, we’ve only included one restaurant per “category”).
+We sampled the popular spots, including the mob-scene brunch places, the formal and casual restaurants, and everything in between.
+There are so darn many places to eat brunch in Portland that are very popular and serve delicious morning fare that aren’t on this guide, solely because we didn’t think the food was as good as that of the restaurant that we did include in its same category (in other words, we’ve only included one restaurant per “category”).
 Phew, now onward!

 Wink.
 The bowl of Pork and Kimchi Pozole above may not be French, but it is one of the best brunch bowls we’ve eaten in Portland.
 La Moule is the place to eat brunch in Portland if you want classic French fare such as a perfect omelette, a perfect croissant, quiche, waffles or their must-try mussels in broth with baguette.
 If you’re feeling adventurous, go for the Pozole or their Burger with Thick Bacon and Brie.
 Not to miss: Beignets!